Blending Moves

 Here is how it works: the second move is called anywhere from 2 to 8 beats before you do it (depending on many variables).
 After hearing the call for the second move, the leader must intuit where to leave the first move and at what point in the second move that one starts.
 Sometimes the point of entry into the second move is intuitively obvious and sometimes it is so non-intuitive that most people have to be taught how to make the transition.

-Sometimes there seem to be more than one point of entry into the second move.
-When that is the case, you go to the earliest possible point in that move.
-That is "richer" since it creates the longest sequence of movement.
+Sometimes there seems to be more than one point of entry into the second move.
+In that case, you go to the earliest possible point in that move since it creates the longest sequence of movement.

 (This sequence is like the beginning of Kentucky Complicado, but you don't finish that move.
 You basically move into the Exhibe 8 beats before the end of Kentucky.
 Sententa is called as the man rocks into the circle on his left foot.)

 In this sequence, you call Enchufla Doble after the first 16 beats (i.e. 12 steps) of Dedo.
 Note the leader also needs to change which hand he is using to lead, to do the Enchufla Doble.
 In order to do the Exhibe at the end, you have to think of the Enchufla Doble as a move with no partner exchange.
-You want to think in terms of ending it much the way you end Adios con La Hermana or Pa Ti Pa Mi.
+Think in terms of ending it with Dile Que No instead of Dame.
 So leads pull their partner in towards themselves, rather than moving on to the next partner.
-And once the follower has been pulled in towards the leader, they are in position to execute the Exhibe.

 By the way, to make the move a little more interesting, you can always do Exhibe con gancho instead of a plain Exhibe.
-(Exhibe con gancho is an exhibe with a hook and then lead and follow walk around doing 9 steps in 12 beats before they unhook and end with enchufla etc.)
+(Exhibe con Gancho is an Exhibe with an elbow hook, and then the leader and follower walk around each other, taking 9 steps in 12 beats.
+The move ends with Enchufla.)

 Note that this is the same as the previous sequence but you just start with Beso instead of Montana.

-Beso - Exhibe -- Sombrero Doble - Exhibe - Dedo con guarapo y bota
+5. Beso - Exhibe -- Sombrero Doble - Exhibe - Dedo Guarapo y Bota

 This starts the same as the sequence above it, but you substitute Sombrero Doble for Juana la Cubana.
 Those two moves have the same position at the end of the initial Sombrero so you can see how they would be interchangeable at the front end.
 After the back to back turn in Sombrero Doble, you can eliminate putting the leader's hand behind the lady's shoulder so leads are in position to easily lead the Exhibe.
 (You are basically eliminating the last 8 beats of Sombrero Doble.)
 When leads step in toward the center of the circle for the Exhibe, Dedo con guarapo bota is called.
 They do only half of the Exhibe, then move into the end of the last step in the sequence.
 This is the point where leads circle around the ladies and then move on to the next partner.